bitsandpixel/JavaConcepts/src/advancedjava/java8features/LambdaExpressions/LambdaBasics_README.md

     * Readable and concise code(eliminates boilerplate code)
     * Enables us to write better and easier-to-use APIs and libraries
     * Enables support for parallel processing
+    * Lambdas lets you pass the behaviour(action) as a parameter and we can execute the action.
+        These functions, do not belong to the class.
+There are not methods of a class, They are just functions that exist in isolation.
+        Those functions can be treated as values.

 ### Functional Programming vs Object-Oriented Programming
     * Functional programming let us write better, readable and maintainable code.